 While some fitness experts (and even medical professionals) like to offer the “do housework” as an exercise alternative, obese women who employ such a strategy will continue to fail in meeting their fitness and health goals, unless they engage in other calorie-burning and structured exercise activities that amount to a real workout.

-First, let it be pointed out that maintaining a clean house is an activity that all individuals should engage in anyway.
-It’s a constant.
+Maintaining a clean house is an activity that all individuals should engage in anyway.
+It’s a constant in an equation.

 Living in a dirty house can add to depression, heightened stress and low-self-esteem, which can lead to increased eating and lack of motivation for structured workouts or athletic activities, which leads to even more excess weight added to one’s body.